hellstorm-software/Kult-Rising/readme.md

 - merged idle game into new project file
     - removed all 3 syms
     - swapped for immersive character
+    - added panel to switch back to idle view

 ----------------------------------------------------------
 25.2.25